 Sometimes we'll tell you, sometimes we won't.
 It depends who and what the sculpture is for.
-Especially for marriage proposals we keep the suspense going as long as possible not to ruin the surprise.
+Especially marriage proposals are cloaked in secrecy for obvious reasons.

 I'll leave it at five questions for now.
 For the last one we'll use: How long does it take?

 Generally speaking most of our sculptures are build over 2 days.
 After we shovel, mix and compress the sand and water in wooden or plastic forms, we like to let them sit overnight to let the water drain.
 Some sand drains faster than others and allow you to pull of the form within a few hours.
 Most of the sculptures we do are carved or sculpted in a day and a half.
 To have them completed before the wedding takes place or the guests arrive for a wonderful dinner on the beach.